What Is The Canadian Forces Aptitude Test?

 2. Spatial ability

 4. Personality Inventory

-All the questions are multiple choice and each section is timed to increase the challenge and give employers a chance to see how you work under pressure.
+All the questions are multiple-choice and each section is timed to increase the challenge and give employers a chance to see how you work under pressure.

-The verbal skills test lasts just five minutes and requires you to answer 15 different multiple choice questions.
+The verbal skills test that lasts just five minutes and requires you to answer 15 different multiple choice questions.

 Designed to assess your vocabulary, spelling, grammar and knowledge of synonyms and antonyms, the test is a chance to highlight to your recruiter that you have the strong communication skills required for a role in the Canadian Forces.

 Want to know more about the CFAT Verbal Skills Test and practice test questions?
 Click here for our full page.